The Loved Ones (American band): History

 Although the band has not released any new music since 2009, they still occasionally go on tour.
 For example, the band went on a three-date "world tour" in 2015, playing Asbury Park, NJ and Philadelphia, PA in April and Groezrock in Belgium in May.
 These shows featured all five members, with Cotterman on bass, and Gonzalez, Walsh, and Hause all on guitar.
 Then, in 2016, the band went on tour to play shows celebrating the tenth anniversary of their debut album Keep Your Heart (2006, Fat Wreck).
 During this tour, a giant wooden stick became part of frontman Dave Hause's ensemble.

+On January 1, 2024, the band announced on their social media they "are looking forward to playing together in 2024, for the first time in 8 years".
+They co-headlined the Sing Us Home festival in their hometown Philadelphia on May 3 through 5.

+Musical style and composition

+The Loved Ones have been described musically as punk rock and the pop-punk punk subgenre.